vishmeduri/autobots/README.md

 This is an experiment!

-This program gives you the close EV chargers by zipcode and your current lat, long
+This program gives you the closest EV chargers by zipcode and your current lat, long

 ## Install go